 Observe Point (tag viewer)

-Adobe does NOT support or troubleshoot any issues you may experience with these packet monitors.
-Consult the packet monitor's originating site for assistance instead.
+Adobe does NOT support or troubleshoot any issues you experience with these packet monitors.
+Consult the packet monitor's originating site for assistance.

 NS_BINDING_ABORTED in response codes

-This error occurs because the link tracking image request is designed to let the browser proceed to the next page before waiting for a response from the Adobe data collection servers.
+This message occurs because the link tracking image request is designed to let the browser proceed to the next page before waiting for a response from the Adobe data collection servers.

 Packet monitors integrated as a plug-in rarely see the full response.
 They tend to see the request as aborted because the full response was not received.
 These monitors also rarely make a distinction between whether it was the request or response that was aborted.
 A stand alone packet monitor typically has more detailed messages and reports the status more accurately.
 For example, a user may get a message in Charles saying "Client closed connection before receiving entire response."
 This means the data did reach our servers, just the browser moved on to the next page before the 1x1 pixel was received.

-If an external packet sniffer is reporting that the data collection request is aborted, rather than the response, this is a cause for concern.
+If an external packet monitor reports that the data collection request is aborted, rather than the response, this is a cause for concern.
 Adobe Customer Care can provide help in troubleshooting.